Our team of professionals is dedicated to providing care and support to people who are in need of our services.

 Edith Aseku – Business and Corporate Affairs.
 (Advanced Diploma in Business Administration, Makerere University Business School, Bachelors of Arts in Community Leadership and Development from Uganda Christian University)

-Rotarian Edith is an active business woman, entrepreneur and director of Vision Ten Investments club.
+Edith is a Rotarian, an active business woman, entrepreneur and director of Vision Ten Investments club.
 She has a passion for trade and has been in the export business of fruits and green paper for the past 20 years and imports garments for the Ugandan markets.
 She has worked as an accountant for 4 years in Isingiro western Uganda.

 Rtn.
 Edith is involved in Rotary and is the Club Secretary and fundraiser, she served Rotary Club of Kireka Movers as a Club Administrator and a Director of the Board.
 She is dedicated to mobilizing business, the community and members of the gym to support the less privileged children suffering from cancer.